What Is Lactose Intolerance?

 Some dairy foods, such as hard cheeses, contain little to no lactose and can be enjoyed without the fear of facing those dreaded symptoms later on.

 Yoghurts are another dairy food that may not need to be feared, as the probiotics found in yoghurt do some of that lactose-digesting for you, so your body doesn’t have to.
 For a lot of people, this can translate to having a small serve of yoghurt without symptoms, although it will still likely cause symptoms if larger amounts are consumed.

 Other Strategies That Can Help

-Eating smaller amounts of dairy throughout the day rather than having an all-in-one-hit kind of approach is also a great way of still being able to enjoy the benefits of the nutritional properties of dairy minus the usual consequences.
+Eating smaller amounts of dairy throughout the day rather than having an all-in-one-hit kind of approach can help too.
+This can be a great way to still enjoy dairy, minus the usual consequences.

 On that theme, if the fat content of a meal is higher, it can slow down digestion which allows the lactase enzymes slightly longer to their job, which can help reduce symptoms.
 Based on this, contrary to popular opinion, full-cream milk is often tolerated better than skim milk, if the same total volume is consumed.

 Fortunately, the prevalence of lactose intolerance has brought about countless alternatives to regular dairy products to manage it.

 Lactose-free products such as milk, ice creams and yoghurts can be an absolute lifesaver.
 Typically they taste very similar to their counterparts since the only difference is that the lactose has been broken down.

 That being said, some people would argue that they are slightly sweeter since the lactose is broken down into galactose and glucose (which make lactose when combined together.